 7. Resources Sharing

 AWS has made it very easy to share any central resource that your organization uses across the accounts that you have within the organization.
 You can use AWS Resource Access Manager to make sure that resources are on Amazon Virtual Private Cloud.
 You can also use it to make sure that everyone in your business has access to the core resource.

-How to Get Started with AWS Organizations
+How to Get Started with AWS Organizations?

 To start reaping the benefits of using AWS Organizations, you must first know how to begin.
 You need to decide which of your AWS accounts will be the management account beforehand.
-You can either create a brand-new AWS account or choose one already existing.
+You can either create a brand-new AWS account or choose one already exists.
 The following steps offer something concrete to follow.

 1. Log in as an administrator to the AWS Management Console using the AWS account you plan to use to run your business.

 2. Go to the AWS console for Organizations.